 The Kansas Board of Regents issues the Kansas State High School Diploma through the successful completion of the 2014 series GED® exam.
 The 2014 GED® exam is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts.

 An electronic diploma and GED® Smart electronic transcript are issued by the State of Kansas via Parchment Exchange after a student passes all four subjects of the exam, and a free, professionally-printed paper copy of the diploma may be requested at www.GED.com.
-These documents can be used to apply to college, start a training program, or obtain better career opportunities.

 For more specific information about what each program offers, please contact the program directly.
 Click here to review a list of Adult Education Centers in Kansas.

-3. What is the GED ReadyTM Practice Test?
+3. GED ReadyTM Practice Test

 The GED ReadyTM (official GED® practice test) is a shortened version of the GED® test designed to indicate whether or not a person is ready to take and pass the official GED® tests.
 It is a good predictor of success.
 For information about taking the GED ReadyTM, create a user profile (MyGEDTM portal account) on www.GED.com, and click on the “Study” tab.